 What are some of the community groups that you are involved with?

-We enjoy attending knit-night at our local library, and had a lovely time at the Alzheimer Association's Walk-a-Thon at Cleveland's Metropark Zoo.
-We are quite involved with our synagogue, and Shalom has been active with the War Vets and Boy Scouts.
+We enjoy attending knit-night at our local library and we had a lovely time at the Alzheimer Association's Walk-a-Thon at Cleveland's Metropark Zoo.
+We are quite involved with our synagogue and Shalom has been active with the War Vets and Boy Scouts.

-My name is Connie Hanson (bottom right) and I joined Shalom Plotkin at Right at Home as a community relations manager on the East Side of Cleveland in the spring of 2017.
-Not to date myself, but I have been a caregiver for my family and friends as well as for another home care agency for decades.
+My name is Connie Hanson (bottom right in the photo) and I joined Shalom Plotkin at Right at Home as a community relations manager on the East side of Cleveland in the spring of 2017.
+Not to date myself, but I have been a caregiver for my family and friends as well as another home care agency for decades.
 I also had a rewarding career teaching in Cleveland's Public schools for 30 years.